CVE-2025-61684

 CVE-2025-61684 is a high-severity Improper Input Validation (CWE-20) vulnerability in H2O Quicly.
 Its CVSS base score is 7.5 (High).

-Operationally, exploitation aligns with the MITRE ATT&CK technique Application or System Exploitation (T1499.004); ranked in the top 49.1% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Application or System Exploitation (T1499.004); ranked at the 26th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 CVE-2025-61684 is a denial-of-service vulnerability in Quicly, an open-source implementation of the IETF QUIC protocol.
 Versions of Quicly prior to commit d9d3df6a8530a102b57d840e39b0311ce5c9e14e contain flaws that allow a remote attacker to trigger an assertion failure, causing any process using the library to crash.
 The issue is associated with CWE-20 (Improper Input Validation) and CWE-617 (Reachable Assertion), and it has a CVSS v3.1 base score of 7.5 (AV:N/AC:L/PR:N/UI:N/S:U/C:N/I:N/A:H), indicating high availability impact with network accessibility and no privileges required.